 Back to the good stuff: The primary storyline in the DMZ is interesting, fun, and ultimately heartbreaking.
 All four actors have great chemistry with each other, and numerous gags and funny conversations abound as a close-knit friendship attempts (and fails) to overcome nationalist aggression.
 It’s amazing how satisfying and enthralling much of this character-drama is, despite having almost no action or stylized musical sequences whatsoever.
 There’s a very tense shootout at the end of these flashbacks, but it’s more tragic and horrific than visceral or action-packed, though it is those as well.

-Ultimately, I would rank JSA below Shiri despite the former being more akin to the iconic modern KNW films of the later 2000’s and 2010’s that we all know and love today.
-It’s writing just isn’t on par with Park’s later films like Oldboy (2003) or Bong Joon-ho’s well regarded filmography, nor is it nearly as exciting as the less thematically complex film Shiri.
-For its cultural relevancy alone, JSA is worth watching, but it’s certainly not a cinematic necessity given its way more impressive recent brethren.
+Ultimately, I would rank Joint Security Area below Shiri despite the former being more akin to the iconic modern Korean New Wave films of the later 2000s and 2010s that we all know and love today.
+It’s casting just isn’t on par with Park’s later films like Oldboy (2003) or Bong Joon-ho’s well regarded filmography, nor is it nearly as exciting as the less thematically complex film Shiri.
+For its cultural relevancy alone, Joint Security Area is worth watching, but it’s certainly not a cinematic necessity given its way more impressive recent brethren.

 SUMMARY & RECOMMENDATION: Joint Security Area boasts a heartfelt and emotional bromance only to shatter it with effective, sobering political commentary.
 It’s a tough but necessary tale, much like La Grande Illusion (1937) in a way, and Park directs it with grace.
 Song Kang-ho and Lee Byung-hun are standouts and foreshadow their future capabilities as Korean industry leads.

 — However… Lee Young-ae is the Achilles’ heel of this movie.
 Her character and much of the entire present-day timeline are unnecessary, and her dialogue is cringe-worthy.

 ?
 You didn’t get to Heaven, but that photograph made it close!
 Speaking of which, this entire film is full of great framing, further emphasizing the film’s themes of lines, geographic borders, and opposing sides.